luhgit/luhgit/README.md

 ### Hey there 👋

-I'm Amit, Senior Data Scientist at Continental AG, currently living in the beautful city of Hannover.
+I'm Amit, Senior Data Scientist at Continental AG, currently living in the beautful city of :de: Hannover.

 ## Stuff I have worked with:
 Python, Pandas, Tensorflow, Keras, Scikit-Learn, Plotly, Streamlit, Highcharts,